 The first flaw is the general assumption that in order to perform ROP attacks, an attacker needs to perform binary analysis.
-There have been examples in the past of attacking a device without having a copy of the target binary [?].
+There have been examples in the past of attacking a device without having a copy of the target binary [3].
 However, without binary analysis, ROP attacks become more difficult and therefore the goal of RIO to hinder this step is still worth pursuing.

 The second flaw is the assumption that RIO hides the position of return instructions.
 The RIO initialization module itself uses the RCF modules in order to find the positions of return instructions.
 Consequently, any attacker could do the same.
+Since each RCF module is placed right in front of an encrypted return instruction, as shown in FIGURE 1, an attacker can simply use the code sequence in LISTING 1 as indicator to find all return instruction positions.
 Of course only knowing the position of return instructions is not enough for ARM, as the exact registers need to be known in order to prepare the payload.